Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Any LLC member, manager, or employee who participates in doing business with the knowledge that foreign qualification is required will be subject to a penalty of $500-$5,000

-So, if your LLC conducts business without foreign qualifying, not only will you lose some legal rights and potentially your revenue stream, you and your colleagues will also be held personally liable.
+So, if your LLC conducts business without foreign qualifying, not only will you lose some legal rights and potentially your revenue stream, but you and your colleagues will also be held personally liable.
 Foreign qualification isn’t the most exciting way to spend your time, but it’s well worth avoiding these penalties.

 That said, conducting business without foreign qualification will not cancel any of your current contracts, nor will it prohibit you from defending a lawsuit in Virginia courts.